kasra-eshaghi/blog/_software/improvement-prediction.markdown

 I was faced with this problem when developing a constrained swarm motion planning methodology, as explained <a href="{{ base.siteurl }}/software/constrained-motion-planning/">here</a>.
 In summary, the methodology sought to optimize the motion of the swarm for a multi-task mission through an optimization process that concurrently varied five different decision variables to find their optimal combination.
 A competing sub-optimal solution was also found.
 This sub-optimal solution was computationally less intensive than the developed optimal solution.
 Furthermore, on some problem instances, it even performed nearly as well.
 I was, thus, compelled to address the “dilemma of optimization”.

 To address this problem, I developed and incorporated a decision-making mechanism into the motion planning framework, Figure 1.
 This mechanism would, first, find the sub-optimal solution for a problem instance at hand.
 Then, it would use a pre-implementation estimator, as described below, to estimate the improvement in motion performance that can be achieved through the developed optimal planning methodology.
-Based on this estimate and the available computational resources (quantified through a user-defined threshold), a user could decide if the improvement im performance that the developed optimal planning methodology achieves justifies its additional computational requirements.
+Based on this estimate and the available computational resources (quantified through a user-defined threshold), a user could decide if the improvement in performance that the developed optimal planning methodology achieves justifies its additional computational requirements.

 <div style="display: flex; flex-wrap: wrap; justify-content: space-around;">
 <img src="{{ site.baseurl }}/assets/images/files_improvement_prediction/mechanism.png" alt="Image 1" style="width: 100%; align: middle;" >